-- 4. Former surname(s) and/or forename(s) by which you may have been known: - 5.
-Please state in which capacity you are completing this questionnaire, that is, as a current or prospective director, a shareholder or combination of these.
+4. Former surname(s) and/or forename(s) by which you may have been known:

-6. Please state your full title, and describe the particular duties and responsibilities attached to the position(s) that you hold or will hold.
+- 5. Please state in which capacity you are completing this questionnaire, that is, as a current or prospective director, a shareholder, a beneficial owner or combination of these. - - 6.
+Please state your full title, and describe the particular duties and responsibilities attached to the position(s) that you hold or will hold.
 If you are completing this form in the capacity as director, indicate whether, in your position as director, you have or will have executive responsibility for the management of the company's business.
-In addition, please provide a copy of your curriculum vitae, unless it has already been provided:
+In addition, please provide a copy of your curriculum vitae, unless it has already been provided: - 7.
+Current residential address(es) in all countries:

-7. Residential address:

-8. Any previous residential address(es) during the past 10 years:
+8. Any previous residential address(es) during the past 10 years, including other countries: